 Much of the engineered sensation comes from the famous 21 hairpin bends.
 A typical bend in the mountains sees the inside of the road rise up so steeply that most cyclists avoid cutting the apex when climbing so as not to stall.
 But the road to the Alpe has many flat and wide bends to allow even the largest of vehicles to corner with ease.

 Everyone says the climb has 21 hairpins which is correct if you stop upon entering the ski resort of Alpe d’Huez only few stop at the sign.
-This means there are more bends to climb.
+This means there are more bends to climb to reach the official “Tour” finish.

 It’s not necessarily the most beautiful climb.
 The road climbs up some steep slopes where it flanked by steep concrete walls on one side which radiate heat back to the riders on a hot day, the green pastures only emerge at the end.
-But there are good views of the Romanche valley.
+But there are good views of the Romanche valley from early on.

 The climb starts steep, going from flat road to a 10% grade in an instant, big ring to inner ring in a click.
 The best part is the middle section, with elevation a rider can gaze at the valley below but also spot the road snaking ominously above.
 Unlike other Alpine roads this does not meander up a valley, following the natural course of a river.
 Instead this is a supersize parking garage with 21 levels connected by a series of ramps.